-The $499 fee covers room, board, and all activities.
-Students are encouraged to bring some spending money for souvenirs and snacks.
+The $499 fee covers room, board, food, and all activities.
 There will also be a minimal fee for tips for the local staff ($50).

-There are many factors which the acceptance committee takes into consideration, including but not limited to: demographic, school, quality of applicant, involvement in local Chabad and references.
+There are many factors that the acceptance committee takes into consideration, including but not limited to: demographic, school, quality of applicant, involvement in local Chabad and references.

 We will arrange itinerary and ticketing for students from outside of North America on an individual basis.

-All students must be at the airport four hours prior to departure.
-If you are flying into New York, we recommend that you arrive with plenty of time to spare in case of delays.
+All students must be at the airport four hours before departure.
+If you are flying to your departure city, make sure your flight is scheduled to arrive with plenty of time to spare in case of delays.

 Yes.
 We follow all relevant safety guidelines and procedures.
 There are currently no warnings or advisories about travel to Poland.
 We will not hesitate to modify or change our itinerary if there are any security concerns.